 e Because processing may destroy up to 90 percent of the thiamine in the diet, allowance in formulation should be made to ensure the minimum nutrient level is met after processing.

-So keep this in mind when selecting the best pet food for your Miniature Schnauzer: Read the entire label and choose a food based on its quality (ie the ingredients) and not just the percentages because when it comes to dog food nutrition, it is the quality of fats and proteins that will have the most profound effect on your Miniature Schnauzer.
-Choosing the best dog food for Schnauzers Nutrition.
+When selecting the best pet food for your Miniature Schnauzer: Read the entire label and choose a food based on its quality (ie the ingredients) and not just percentages.
+It is the quality of fats and proteins that will have the most profound effect on your Miniature Schnauzer.

-- Sprinkle 1/4 tsp to your dog's homemade meals.
+5. Supplement: Sprinkle 1/4 tsp to your dog's homemade meals.

-From Dog Food Nutrition to All About the Miniature Schnauzer, Schnauzers Rule
+Go from Dog Food Nutrition to All About the Miniature Schnauzer, Schnauzers Rule

 Go from Dog Food Nutrition to Dog Food